BobbyElmes/Fusion-Configurator/README.md

 ### How it all ties together

-Basically we've got the classic 'App.js' which sends data down to sub components and sub comonents of sub components ect ect.
-Therefore it's quite a large file, holds a fair few variables and does most of the actual data processing.
+Basically we've got the classic 'App.js' which sends data down to sub components and sub components of sub components etc etc. Therefore it's quite a large file, holds a fair few variables and does most of the actual data processing.

 We've got the subcomponents in the /components/ directory and in the /Config/ directory we have the config file, used to set up custom versions of the configurator for different businesses/countries ect.
 In the /Functions/ directory we have some general purpose functions I created which are used across the project.
 One for formatting money and one for importing and parsing csv files.